 Planning Act 2008

 The Planning Act 2008 (as amended) introduced changes to streamline the planning system by establishing a single consenting regime.
 Following changes introduced through the Localism Act 2011, the Planning Inspectorate replaced the Infrastructure Planning Commission (IPC), with Nationally Significant Infrastructure Project (NSIP) applications being determined by the relevant Secretary of State.
 Six energy related National Policy Statements (NPS) have been produced by the Department of Energy and Climate Change, which were designated in July 2011.
-They set out the national policy framework for the development of energy infrastructure, and provide the primary basis for decision making.
+They set out the national policy framework for the development of energy infrastructure and provide the primary basis for decision making.

-The Planning Act does not apply in Scotland, and does not apply to gas transporter pipelines in Wales.
+The Planning Act does not apply in Scotland and does not apply to gas transporter pipelines in Wales.
 In these Countries gas transporter pipelines are installed under permitted development rights by virtue of the Gas Act 1995 (as amended).
 In response to the requirements of the Planning Act and the impending review of planning requirements in Wales, we have developed a consistent approach for developing major infrastructure projects to be applied consistently across England, Wales and Scotland.

 Nationally significant infrastructure projects (NSIP)